AHWALab/EF5WADomain/README.md

-# EF5 West Africa Domain
+# Flash Flood Forecasting System for West Africa and Ghana

-Configuration of EF5 computational domain for West Africa.
-This repository includes all basic files (DEM and its derivatives), parameters for CREST and Kinematic Wave models, and control file to run simulations over selected basins in West Africa.
+This repository contains EF5 computational domain for West Africa and Ghana, documentation, data, and results from the research work done for NASA's SERVIR-West Africa project on developing a flash flood forecasting system in the West Africa domain (WA) (1km resolution) and Ghana domain (GH) (1km and 90m resolution).

 ## Contents

-1) Parameters for CREST and Kinematic Wave models were estimated using the a-priori estimation methods described in Vergara et al. (2016) and Clark et al. (2017).

-2) Includes climatological estimates of Potential EvapoTranspiration (PET) from the Food and Agriculture Organization (FAO), and a sample of IMERG Early Run Version 6 precipitation estimates.

-3) Pre-computed outputs from a simulation based on this set-up are included.
+**1) GHANA_domain:**
+- **GIS**: GIS files used to configure the study region, also flash flood event locations.
+- **DATA_obs**: Observational streamflow data from different entities.
+- **Model_config**: Datasets needed to run Ghana high resolution model (90m), such as basic grid files, parameters, and forcings.
+This folder also contains instructions and inputs to calculate CREST and KW parameters.
+- **Results:**: Calibration baseline and Seasonal Calibration for Ghana model at 90m and 1km.

+**2) WEST_AFRICA_domain:**
+- **Data_obs:** Observational streamflow data from different entities.
-4) Shapefile of countries included in the EF5 domain and raster with a mask of major basins.
+- **GIS:** GIS files used to configure the study region such as shapefile of countries included in the EF5 domain and raster with a mask of major basins.
+- **Model_config:** All basic files (DEM and its derivatives), parameters for CREST and Kinematic Wave models, and control file to run simulations over selected basins in West Africa.
+- **Results:** Baseline simulations perfomed over the entire domain.
+Pre-computed outputs from a simulation based on this set-up are included.

 ## References